Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Alex Verdugo At The Plate

-- Among the qualifying batters in baseball, he ranks 27th in batting average, 51st in on-base percentage, and 72nd in slugging.
+- He ranks 29th in batting average, 57th in on base percentage, and 71st in slugging among the qualified hitters in MLB.

-- In 30.1% of his games this season, Verdugo has notched at least one RBI.
-In 13 of those games (10.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 38 games this year (30.6%), Verdugo has picked up an RBI, and in 13 of those games (10.5%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.